smattymatty/django-spellbook-docs-site/hidden_content/spellbook_for_educators/--spellbook_educator_plan.md

 # The Educator's Dream Lightweight Markdown Toolkit

 {~ alert type="info" title="Empowering the Architects of Knowledge" ~}
 At `Django Spellbook`, we hold educators in the highest esteem.
-You are the mages who sculpt understanding and ignite curiosity.
-To honor your vital craft, we've forged a suite of powerful enchantments designed to streamline your workflow, amplify your students' engagement, and bring a touch of magic to the sacred act of teaching.
+You are the ones shaping the future minds.
+To honor your vital craft, we plan to forge a suite of powerful enchantments designed to streamline your workflow, amplify your students' engagement, and bring a touch of magic to the sacred act of teaching.
 Your role is undeniably pivotal, and these tools are crafted with the utmost respect for your art.
 {~~}

 This arsenal is dedicated to you, providing intuitive and potent tools to build the next generation of interactive educational content in lightweight markdown.